Clio Visualizing History

 Susan Ware, Ph.D., Chair, Associate Board

 Clio Associate Board

 Clio draws on the expertise of the following associates for advice on diverse humanities and media-related history projects.
 They also act as consultants, editors, and content providers related to their expertise.

-Eliza McFeely, Ph.D., assistant professor of history, College of New Jersey; author, Zuni and the American Imagination.
+Eliza McFeely, Ph.D., history teacher, Moorestown Friends School; author, Zuni and the American Imagination.

 Cara Mertes, M.A., Founding Director, International Resource for Impact & Storytelling.

 Charles Romney, Ph.D., assistant professor of history, graduate program coordinator, University of Arkansas; co-curator, “Dust, Drought and Dreams Gone Dry: A Traveling Exhibit and Public Program for Libraries about the Dust Bowl”; author, Rights Delayed: The American State and the Defeat of Progressive Unions, 1935-1950 (in 2016).

 Eric Schlosser, M.Litt., Oxford University; author, Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety; Fast Food Nation: The Dark Side of the All-American Meal; and Reefer Madness: Sex, Drugs, and Cheap Labor in the American Black Market.